-20 Drinking water distribution systems (DWDS) form an essential part of modern-day critical infrastructure.
+Drinking water distribution systems (DWDSs) form an essential part of modern-day critical infrastructure.
 As these large pipe networks are often hard to reach and interwoven with other urban infrastructure, modifying them is an arduous and expensive task.
-Regardless, drinking water utilities need to consider applying new designs their networks in order to, for instance, improve service, reduce water losses and to prepare in a resilient way for an uncertain future.
+Regardless, drinking water utilities need to consider applying new designs to their networks in order to, for instance, improve service, reduce water losses and to prepare in a resilient way for an uncertain future.

 Here, we focus on one specific aspect of network redesign: sectorization.
 Sectorization entails dividing a DWDS into separate subnetworks, either by closing the boundary pipes between them or by outfitting the boundaries with pumps, pressure reduction valves or flow meters.
-As a result, the water balance of individual subnetworks or District Metered Areas (DMAs) can be obtained and the pressures in the DMAs can be managed separately.
+As a result, the water balance of individual subnetworks or District Metered Areas (DMAs) can be obtained, and the pressures in the DMAs can be managed separately.

-In many countries, sectorization into DMAs has been a key strategy for leak detection and water loss reduction through pressure management (UK Water Authorities Association, 2008; Farley, 2007; Morrison et al. 2007).
-In other countries, such sectorization.
-Not having integrated sectorization in their network design process the start, these utilities now face the challenge of designing an efficient division of their complete infrastructure at once.
+In many countries, sectorization into DMAs has been a key strategy for leak detection and water loss reduction through pressure management (UK Water Authorities Association, 2008; Morrison et al., 2007; Farley et al., 2001).
+In other countries, such as Norway and the Netherlands, however, water utilities have only recently started to consider the advantages of sectorization.
+Not having integrated sectorization in their network design process at the start, these utilities now face the challenge of designing an efficient division of their complete infrastructure at once.
 This will involve balancing many different criteria, prime among them the costs of placing or removing network components and the reduction in hydraulic performance that follows from decreased connectivity in the network.
-Moreover, as DWDS typically are huge, meshed systems, there often are an overwhelming number of different approaches to dividing up the network.
+Moreover, as DWDSs typically are huge meshed systems, there often are an overwhelming number of different approaches to dividing up the network.